 Good To Know

-1) If you’re looking for somewhere stay in Havana, consider a casa particular (a homestay with a local!) and check out Casa Particular Cuba for all sorts of options.
-Cuba has Airbnb as well, so you can book an apartment stay that way.
+1) If you’re looking for somewhere to stay in Havana, consider a casa particular (a homestay with a local!) and check out Casa Particular Cuba for all sorts of options.
+Cuba has Airbnb as well, so you can book an apartment stay that way too.

 2) If you like travel in Cuba, check out some of my most popular blog posts:

 - A More Modern Havana At Plaza de la Revolución – While many things in Havana and Cuba, in general, are old, there are touches of modernity like the Plaza de la Revolución.